The Sacramental and Pastoral Life of St Peter’s Parish.

 CHILD AND VULNERABLE ADULT PROTECTION.
 To help in safeguarding children or vulnerable adults, anyone who works with these groups is required by law to be checked by the Criminal Records Bureau.
 This applies to some voluntary workers in every Catholic Parish including our own, and the Parish has the responsibility to make sure that these checks are carried out.
 Contact person is Eric White (01865 722989).

 ECUMENICAL CONTACTS, CHRISTIAN AID and GATEHOUSE.
 The three Churches in Eynsham – Catholic, Anglican and Baptist – have worked together for many years.
-Our representatives on the Inter-Church Committee are Anne Goodstadt (01865 883035) and Raymond Elliot.
+Our representative on the Inter-Church Committee is Dr Martin Groves.
 We also arrange a Christian Aid Collection together during the CHRISTIAN AID WEEK which is run for the Churches by Catherine Baker (01865 881787) in May.
-Every other month we have a collection of sandwiches, cakes and warm clothes like gloves for the poor and homeless of Oxford which is organised by Raymond Elliot (01865 881346).
+Every other month we have a collection of sandwiches, cakes and warm clothes like gloves for the poor and homeless of Oxford which is organised by Marie Bridge (01865 604262).